davmac314/dasynq/doc/USAGE.md

 it is not safe to arm them in that case.
 This is the same rule as for enabling/disabling watchers generally, except that the bidi_fd_watcher itself actually constitutes two separate watchers.

-Note also that the bidi_fd_watcher channels can be separately removed (by returning rearm::REMOVE from the handler).
-The watch_removed() callback is only called when both channels have been removed.
-You cannot register channels with the event loop separately, and you must remove both channels before you register the Bidi_fd_watcher with another (or the same) loop.
+Note also that the `bidi_fd_watcher` channels can be separately removed (by returning `rearm::REMOVE` from the handler).
+The `watch_removed` callback is only called when both channels have been removed.
+You cannot register channels with the event loop separately, and you must remove both channels before you register the `bidi_fd_watcher` with another (or the same) loop.

 ## 2.2 Signal watchers